apostrophecms/docs/docs/reference/module-api/module-overview.md

 ### `helpers(self)`

 `helpers` returns an object of functions that add template utility methods.
-The individual helper methods may take any arguments that you plan to pass them in templates.
+The individual helper methods may accept arguments when called from your templates.
 Helper functions must run synchronously.

 Helpers are called in templates from their module on the `apos` object.
 See the [`alias`](/reference/module-api/module-options.md#alias) option to make this less verbose.